Loading...

 Description

-The lionfish is a poisonous spiky fish found in the warmer waters of the Atlantic and Pacific Ocean.
-Lionfish are primarily red, brown and white and has a striped, zebra-like appearance.
-The lionfish is a predatory fish hunting small fish, but its venom is capable of being fatal to larger creatures.
-The lionfish catches its prey by hiding in a crevice in the rock or coral and then ambushing it as it swims past.
-The lionfish then corners its prey with its large fins before swallowing it whole.
-Lionfish have 18 venomous spines that are used defensively against predators.
-Although the lionfish is a solitary animal and they only really come together to mate.
-The female lionfish releases between 2,000 and 15,000 eggs into the water which are fertilized by the male lionfish.
+Distribution: Cosmopolitan Size: 30 to 38 cm Life Span: 15 years Diet: Carnivorous Social life: Solitary IUCN red list status: No Status The lionfish is a venomous, spiny fish found in the warmer waters of the Atlantic and Pacific Oceans.
+It is primarily red, brown, and white, with a striped, zebra-like pattern.
+As a predatory fish, the lionfish hunts small fish, and its venom can be fatal to larger creatures.
+Lionfish catch prey by hiding in crevices within rocks or coral and ambushing prey as it swims by.
+They use their large fins to corner prey before swallowing it whole.
+Equipped with 18 venomous spines, lionfish primarily use these spines defensively to deter predators.
+Although they are solitary by nature, lionfish come together during mating.
+The female releases between 2000 and 15,000 eggs into the water, which are then fertilized by the male.